 Analysis Set Description ITT Analysis Set The ITT analysis set will include all randomized subjects.
 In this analysis set, treatment will be assigned based upon the treatment arm to which subjects were randomized regardless of which treatment they receive.
-ITT analysis set will be used for primary, secondary and exploratory efficacy analyses.
-Safety Analysis Set The safety analysis set will include all randomized subjects who receive 1 dose of imsidolimab or placebo.
-The safety analysis set will be used for all safety analyses.
+ITT analysis set will be used for primary, secondary, and exploratory efficacy analyses.
+Safety Analysis Set The Safety Analysis Set will include all randomized subjects who receive at least 1 dose of imsidolimab or placebo.
+The Safety Analysis Set will be used for all safety analyses.
 Subjects will be analyzed as treated.
+Extension Analysis Set The Extension Analysis Set is a subset of the Safety Analysis Set who receive at least 1 dose of imsidolimab in the extension period.
+The Extension Analysis Set will be used for summarizing both efficacy and safety data for those subjects who entered the extension period.
+Subjects will be analyzed as treated.
 Per Protocol Analysis Set The per protocol analysis set will include all subjects in the ITT analysis set who do not have major protocol violations that would affect the evaluation of the primary efficacy endpoint.
-PK Analysis Set The PK analysis set will include all imsidolimab-treated subjects in the safety analysis set who have at least 1 quantifiable postdose PK sample available and who do not have events or protocol deviations or events with the potential to affect PK concentrations.
+PK Analysis Set The PK analysis set will include all imsidolimab-treated subjects in the Safety Analysis Set who have at least 1 quantifiable postdose PK sample available and who do not have events or protocol deviations or events with the potential to affect PK concentrations.
 The PK analysis set will be used for all PK analyses.